51nodes/vc-revocation-graph/credential-revocation-subgraph-files/README.md

 * Create a new folder and open it with VSC.
 * Open a new terminal and install the `graph cli` with `npm install -g @graphprotocol/graph-cli`
-* Initilize a sample subgraph for the verification smart contract `graph init --product hosted-service <Github-Name>/credential-revocation-graph` and give
+* Initilize a sample subgraph for the revocation smart contract `graph init --product hosted-service <Github-Name>/credential-revocation-graph` and give
     * Protocol · ethereum
     * Subgraph name · <Github-Name>/credential-revocation-graph
     * Directory to create the subgraph in · credential-revocation-graph